 NOMINATIONS AND ELECTIONS

-- Fiscal Year.
+(a) Fiscal Year.
 The fiscal year for all business transactions of TNC shall be from July 1 of one year through June 30 of the following year.

-- Audits.
+(c) Audits.
 There shall be an annual audit of TNC by an independent certified public accountant.
-The independent auditor shall be appointed annually by the Board upon the recommendation of the Audit Committee, and shall report to the Audit Committee.
+The independent auditor shall be appointed annually by the Board upon the recommendation of the Audit Committee and shall report to the Audit Committee.
 The fees for the independent auditor shall be set by the Audit Committee.
 No less frequently than every five years, the Audit Committee shall recommend whether a new independent auditor should be selected.
 The Board of Directors, upon the recommendation of the Audit Committee, may direct the audit of offices, programs and activities of TNC at such times and in such a manner as it may specify.

 Any Board member or other person who performs services for the corporation at the request of TNC and who does not receive compensation other than reimbursement of expenses shall be immune from civil liability to the extent provided by applicable law.
-Each director, governor, or officer of TNC shall discharge his or her respective duties in compliance with the standards of the law of the District of Columbia, including, without limitation: (a) in good faith; (b) with the care an ordinarily prudent person in a like position would exercise under similar circumstances; and (c) in a manner such director, governor or officer reasonably believes to be in the best interests of the corporation, as determined by TNC.
+Each director, governor, or officer of TNC shall discharge their respective duties in compliance with the standards of the law of the District of Columbia, including, without limitation: (a) in good faith; (b) with the care an ordinarily prudent person in a like position would exercise under similar circumstances; and (c) in a manner such director, governor or officer reasonably believes to be in the best interests of the corporation, as determined by TNC.

-TNC shall, to the fullest extent now or hereafter permitted by law, indemnify any director, governor, chapter trustee, international or domestic advisory board or advisory council member, officer, or employee, or former director, governor, chapter trustee, international or domestic advisory board or advisory council member, officer, employee, or any person who may have served at its express request as a director, governor, trustee, officer, employee, or agent of another corporation, partnership, joint venture, trust or other enterprise, whether for profit or not for profit, against liability (including but not limited to judgments, fines, amounts paid in settlement, attorneys’ fees, and related expenses) incurred in the performance of such duties or service, or incurred while acting in such capacity or arising out of his or her status as such, provided that person acted in good faith and in a manner reasonably believed to be in, or not opposed to, the best interests of TNC, as determined by TNC, and, with respect to any criminal action or proceeding, had no reasonable cause to believe that such conduct was unlawful or fraudulent.
+TNC shall, to the fullest extent now or hereafter permitted by law, indemnify any director, governor, chapter trustee, international or domestic advisory board or advisory council member, officer, or employee, or former director, governor, chapter trustee, international or domestic advisory board or advisory council member, officer, employee, or any person who may have served at its express request as a director, governor, trustee, officer, employee, or agent of another corporation, partnership, joint venture, trust or other enterprise, whether for profit or not for profit, against liability (including but not limited to judgments, fines, amounts paid in settlement, attorneys’ fees, and related expenses) incurred in the performance of such duties or service, or incurred while acting in such capacity or arising out of their status as such, provided that person acted in good faith and in a manner reasonably believed to be in, or not opposed to, the best interests of TNC, as determined by TNC, and, with respect to any criminal action or proceeding, had no reasonable cause to believe that such conduct was unlawful or fraudulent.
 TNC shall also indemnify directors and officers as required pursuant to applicable law.
 TNC shall have the right to select attorneys and to approve any settlements or legal expenses incurred in connection with any suit, action or proceeding to which this indemnification applies.

-These bylaws may be amended by two-thirds vote of the members of the Board of Directors in office, upon written notice at least ten days prior to any meeting of the Board of Directors.
+These bylaws may be amended by two-thirds vote of the members of the Board of Directors in office, upon written notice at least seven days prior to any meeting of the Board of Directors.